 Recap Of Changes Since The Icebrood Saga

-An ideal starting point for returning players who quit Guild Wars 2 around 2019 – 2020.
+An ideal starting point for returning players who quit Guild Wars 2 around 2019 – 2021.
 This guide provides a brief recap of all major changes and new content leading up to present day.
-As the saga is still ongoing, this is by far the shortest of our recaps.

-Up to date as of Icebrood Saga Episode 5 – Champions, Chapter 3: Balance.
+Up to date as of Icebrood Saga Episode 5 – Champions, Chapter 4: Judgment.

 - New Features